liam-duke/volsuite/README.md

 iv surface
 ```

-> Note: Implied volatilites are currently retrieved from yfinance, and filtered by OTM prices.
+> Implied volatilites are currently retrieved from yfinance and filtered by OTM prices.

+## License

 This project uses the MIT License.